How To Use Facebook And Fake News To Get People To Murder Each Other

 In some cases, the images are stamped with logos of known international news organizations — their creators are especially fond of the Associated Press’s distinctive logo — in an attempt to lend legitimacy.

-“Hoax messaging, fear propaganda — that’s a really simple way of creating hysteria and fear by people who just don’t know how to interpret these kinds of images and where they come from,” said Kovats of #defyhatenow.
+“Hoax messaging, fear propaganda — that’s a really simple way of creating hysteria and fear by people who just don’t know how to interpret these kinds of images and where they come from,” said Kovats of #DefyHateNow.

 And just as fake news in the US has been shared by President-elect Donald Trump and some of his close associates, these apparent hoaxes have reached the upper echelons of South Sudan’s government and rebel groups.